-This course examines the functions of the human body and the physiological changes in the human organism due to physical exercise as well as applications to specific problems of the health and physical education program.
-Prerequisites: HSC 201, BIO 206, MAT 110 or higher, CHE 101 or higher
+This course examines the functions of the human body and the physiological changes in the human organism due to physical exercise as well as applications to specific problems of the

 HSC 308 Kinesiology 3 credits

 This course presents a study of the principles of human motion.
 Anatomical and mechanical analysis of everyday and physical education activities are emphasized for the purpose of promoting normal physical development and improvement of performance.